Two Europes in Catalunya

 Gaudi never liked straight lines, and it’s interesting to see what he did to some apartment buildings around the city—the Catalan contribution to modernism.
 One looks like caves (he admired Catholic hermits), with a crowning mountain on top.

 The Picasso museum houses mostly works from his younger years, when his father (a painter) tried his best to convince his son if he wanted to make a living he would have to learn portraiture.
-While some of the portraits border on “classic”, but Picasso soon moved into blue and cubism, the kind of work that’s mostly in museums elsewhere.
+While some of the portraits border on “classic”, Picasso soon moved into blue and cubism, the kind of work that’s mostly in museums elsewhere.
 Guernica, the only piece Carolyn likes, is in Madrid.

-I, on the other hand, enjoyed the museum itself—a well put together five renaissance palaces—the best room for me being the one left from the old palau, but I’ve been known to prefer baroque to Braque.
+I, on the other hand, enjoyed the museum itself—a well put together five renaissance palaces—the best room for me being the one left from the old palace, but I’ve been known to prefer baroque to Braque.

 I also enjoyed my tour of the old city.
 I had to visit the Cathedral, started around 1300 and finished 150 years later, with a neo-Gothic façade added in the late 19th century.
 The side chapels were all either 1400 or late 17th century, either Renaissance or Baroque, stunning tributes to the wealth of medieval Barcelona.